Config and Advanced Options

 Config UI with delay

-2. Expand the Page options and key in the delay interval in seconds in the Wait for Duration textbox
+2. Expand the Page options and enter the delay interval in seconds in the Wait for Duration textbox.

 Method 2: To set a delay with Config JSON: